muratk3n/thirdwave/en/tweets/2020/week18b.md

 ---

 COV: 178K in 2 days.
 Daily % change down to 2.33.
 Some reports
 indicated Germany R is up to 1 - this is not true.

-US turned blue - sorry bout that, I am running out of shades of red, sadly, so had to switch to something new.
+US turned gray - sadly.

 [Link](https://muratk3n.github.io/thirdwave/en/2020/02/corona.html)